SCHIZOPHRENIA FOR A LEVEL

 • Miyakawa et al. (2003) analysed DNA from families impacted by schizophrenia and discovered that affected individuals were more likely to carry a faulty form of the PPP3CC gene, which plays a role in producing calcineurin, a protein involved in regulating the immune system.
 Additionally, Sherrington et al. (1988) identified a gene on chromosome 5 that appeared linked to the disorder in a limited number of large families.

 • Supporting evidence shows that the risk of schizophrenia increases with closer biological ties.
 Kendler (1985) demonstrated that first-degree relatives of people with schizophrenia face an 18 times greater risk than the general population.
-Gottesman (1991) also showed that the condition occurs more frequently among the biological family members of those affected, with risk rising in line with the level of genetic closeness.
+Gottesman (1991) also showed that the condition occurs more frequently among the biological family members of those affected, with risk increasing with the degree of genetic relatedness.

 One limitation of the genetic explanation is the presence of methodological issues.
 Research involving families, twins, and adoptions needs careful interpretation because it is often retrospective, and diagnoses can be influenced by awareness that other relatives have already been identified as having the disorder.
 This raises concerns about potential bias or demand characteristics.